 A little spice in your diet can ignite digestion –

-Herbs and spices play an essential role in our day to day nutrition as it enhances the hormonal balance in the body.
-For example, regular use of ginger neutralize the heavy quality of food and makes it easier to digest.
+Herbs and spices play an essential role in our day-to-day nutrition as it enhances the hormonal balance in the body.
+For example, regular use of ginger neutralizes the heavy quality of food and makes it easier to digest.
 On similar grounds, when combined with different other foods, it will change its mode of action.
-For instance, ginger in combination with rock salt will reduce vata dosha symptoms, whereas, with rock candy, it reduces pitta, and when taken with honey, it pacifies kapha.
+For instance, ginger in combination with rock salt will reduce Vata dosha symptoms, whereas, with rock candy, it reduces pitta, and when taken with honey, it pacifies Kapha.
 Ginger treats indigestion, colic, flatulence, upset stomach, chronic cough, and cold due to its versatile quality.
 Herbs also enhance the taste and flavor of the foods.

-Here we are enlisting few herbs and spices that are used regularly in our kitchen –
+Here we are enlisting a few herbs and spices that are used regularly in our kitchen –